-(a) The unlisted investment in non-principal guaranteed trust fund (the "Fund") was placed with a financial institution in the PRC.
-The Fund is denominated in RMB and mainly invested in collateral-backed micro-credit loans.
-The yields on the Fund are not guaranteed, and hence, they were mandatorily classified as financial assets at FVTPL as their contractual cash flows are not SPPI.
+(a) The unlisted investment in non-principal guaranteed trust funds (the "Funds") were placed with financial institutions in the PRC.
+The Funds are denominated in RMB and mainly invested in collateral-backed micro-credit loans.
+The yields on the Funds are not guaranteed, and hence, they were mandatorily classified as financial assets at FVTPL as their contractual cash flows are not SPPI

-As at 31 December 2020, the fair value of the Fund was estimated by the directors of the Company with reference to a valuation report issued by Valtech Valuation Advisory Limited, an independent professional valuer, based on the discounted cash flows using the expected yield rate based on management judgement and are within level 3 of the fair value hierarchy.
+As at 31 December 2020, the fair value of the Funds was estimated by the directors of the Company with reference to a valuation report issued by Valtech Valuation Advisory Limited, an independent professional valuer, based on the discounted cash flows using the expected yield rate based on management judgement and are within level 3 of the fair value hierarchy.
 As at 31 December 2020, with other variables held constant, an increase/decrease in 1% of discount rate would have decreased/increased the fair value of this Fund by approximately HK\$108,000/HK\$110,000.